SirPotatoIV/git-hub-profile-pdf-generator/README.md

 ![Animation depicting the code running correctly](#)

 ## Installation
-If all files are kept in a single folder a web browser should be able to run the project and you have an internet connection.
+Keep all files in a single folder and do not move files around within the folder.
 You must also have node.js and perform a ndm install to bring in all the necessary node modules.

 ## Usage
 This was primarily made to meet the requirements of a homework assignment.
 You could use this to as the basis of how to generate a PDF using html, or could modify it to create a better resume generated from GitHub data.